 Brenton is currently the President of AustCham ASEAN and part time facilitator at the Institute of Directors of Thailand.

-2018 AustCham sub-Committees: In addition to being President of the Chamber, Brenton is serving on the Membership and Sponsorship sub-Committees.
+2019 AustCham sub-committees: Brenton is serving on the Membership and Sponsorship sub-committees.

 BlueScope is a long-term sponsor and supporter of the chamber.
 This length of this formal relationship was pleasing news when he arrived in Thailand as in his previous role based in the Pacific Islands was heavily involved in both the Fiji Australian Business Council (FABC) and the Fiji New Zealand Business Council (FNZBC).
 This multi chamber involvement came about as he was working for an Australian company but reported into New Zealand Steel, a fully owned New Zealand based subsidiary.
 He relied on these forums, particularly the FABC, Australian High Commission and Austrade to improve adherence to building and material standards following Tropical Cyclone Winston.